ayushgpt124/ppm-tool/README.md

 # ppm-tool

 ## Overview:
-Project Management Tool
+-Project Management Tool
-Managing projects can be difficult
+-Managing projects can be difficult for managers
-This tool can be used to effectively manage the projects for project managers or scrum masters.
+-This tool can be used to effectively manage the projects for project owners or scrum masters.

 ## Technologies Used
 - Spring Boot